A Hierarchical Bayesian Analysis of Neutron-Skin Thicknesses and Implications for the Symmetry-Energy Slope: Hierarchical Bayesian Framework

 The neutron-skin thickness is a finite-size observable that arises from the interplay between bulk symmetry energy, surface tension, and Coulomb effects.
 Guided by droplet-model considerations and geometric scaling arguments, we model the latent neutron-skin thickness as a function of isospin asymmetry and nuclear size,

 where $I = (N-Z)/A$ is the isospin asymmetry.
 This parametrization captures the leading dependence on bulk asymmetry and surface geometry while remaining sufficiently flexible for global inference.

 The $I$-dependent terms encode the response of the system to symmetry pressure, which is strongly correlated with the slope of the symmetry energy, whereas the $A^{1/3}$ terms reflect finite-size and Coulomb effects associated with rms-radius definitions.
 The mixed term $I A^{1/3}$ is particularly important for describing isotopic trends in heavy nuclei, where surface-symmetry effects play a dominant role.
 Higher-order terms are not included, as the available data do not support additional complexity.
+Equation \eqref{eq:latent_model} should be viewed as a leading-order parametrization of neutron-skin systematics.
+Possible higher-order contributions are effectively absorbed by the hierarchical model through nuisance parameters, and we have verified that their inclusion does not significantly modify the inferred symmetry-energy constraints (see Appendix).

 The appearance of $A^{1/3}$ terms also follows directly from the nuclear droplet model and its modern refinements.
-In its standard formulation, the neutron skin thickness can be written schematically as \cite{Myers1969,Myers1974,Danielewicz2003,Centelles2009,RocaMaza2011}
+In its standard formulation, the neutron-skin thickness can be written schematically as \cite{Myers1969,Myers1974,Danielewicz2003,Centelles2009,RocaMaza2011}

 where $J$ is the symmetry energy at saturation, $Q$ is the surface stiffness coefficient, $I_C$ is a Coulomb correction, and $\Delta r_{\rm Coul}$ denotes additional Coulomb contributions.

 Expanding the denominator for large $A$ yields